 Day 4: Siena and around

+Visiting Siena is a must for all tourists that explore Tuscany.
 I suggest starting the morning in the medieval city of Siena and then decide whether to spend here a whole day or else visit the Borgi at Monteriggioni and/or Colle Val D’Elsa.
 People have different tastes and sometimes you feel more like shopping than visiting museums, or perhaps you prefer to visit smaller towns rather than staying all day in the city.